-So as you’re sitting at your desk reading this you do so with the knowledge that today is going to be leg day.
+So as you’re sitting at your desk reading this you do so with the knowledge that today is going to be leg day and you’re probably wondering if there is a quality hip stretch you can do to prepare your body for the day’s training.
 However, your legs and hips feel tighter than a race car engine.
 How do you fix this?
 How do you pry those hips and stretch that which is so tight and so uncomfortable that you can even think about getting underneath a barbell after work?
-Well today I’ve got you covered.
+Well today I’ve got you covered if you’re sick of feeling that discomfort from sore stiff muscles.

 The 4 Point Hip Stretch

-The thing is that when it comes to squatting, deadlifting, and anything else that involves heavy movement with the legs the hips are integral in the execution of such movement.
-If the hips are inhibited in any way there is a greater risk of injury due to a compensation occurring somewhere else in the body.
+The thing is that when it comes to squatting, deadlifting, and anything else that involves heavy movement with the legs the hips are an integral part in the execution of such movement.
+If your hips are inhibited in any way there is a greater risk of injury due to a compensation occurring somewhere else in the body.
+I’ve been there and done that so I’m telling you this right here and now so that you can avoid the misery.

 I can tell you firsthand that this will be the case.
-I’ve personally had both knees reconstructed due to my past athletic career and now at 40 years of age the thing I have to focus on stretching the most are my hips and hamstrings.
-When it comes to smart strength and conditioning there is a saying that myself and my colleagues echo that states “We much strengthen that which is loose, and stretch that which is tight.”
+I’ve personally had both knees reconstructed due to my past athletic career and now at 41 years of age the thing I have to focus on stretching the most are my hips, glutes, and hamstrings.
+When it comes to smart strength and conditioning there is a saying that myself and many of my colleagues echo that states “We much strengthen that which is loose, and stretch that which is tight.”
 This golden rule, as simple as it seems, is basically how everything works in the world of strength and conditioning.

 The 4 Point Adductor begins by getting on the floor and spreading the knees apart with your feet laying flat on the floor behind your body.
 From here the key is working to rock the hips back and forth slowly prying the groin and slowly working to get the knees further and further apart.
 The groin can be the most stubborn muscle in the human body so this is a stretch you can stay in for several minutes.